 Disney World's Exclusive Golden Oak Neighborhoods

-Located with water views of Lake Buena Vista and technically on the Disney property, Disney themselves refer to Golden Oak as "a world embraced by luxury, privacy and the Magic of Disney," Golden Oak is a collection of private residences; single-family homes in a residential community set less than 4 miles from the Disney World theme parks, making them close enough to be part of the Disney experience while far enough to not hear the wales of children when they don't get their Mickey-shaped ice cream.
+Located with water views of Lake Buena Vista and technically on the Disney property, Disney themselves refer to Golden Oak as "a world embraced by luxury, privacy and the Magic of Disney," Golden Oak homes are a collection of private residences; single-family homes in a residential community set less than 4 miles from the Walt Disney World® Resort theme parks, making them close enough to be part of the Disney experience while far enough to not hear the wails of children when they don't get their Mickey-shaped ice cream.
 They're also designed by Disney Imagineers, which is notable.
 Walt Disney Imagineering is the department that developed pretty much everything else in the theme parks.
 This gives you a mix of the "custom homes" look, while also providing that Disney feel.

 Golden Oak Is Really Just For The 1%